ArthurLeFloch/vanlife/README.md

 Folder initially created using `npx create-react-app`, containing `index.html`.

 `src`:
-JSX elements, and a `style.css` file.
+JSX elements, JS utils (`api.js`, `utils.js`) and a `style.css` file.

 ## Usage
-1. The server needs to be launched using `node api.js`.
+1. The server needs to be launched using `cd server && node api.js`.
-2. To run the development server, run `npm start`.
+2. To run the development server, run `npm start` at the root of the project.

 Now, the website can be seen at [http://localhost:3000](http://localhost:3000).

+Some pages are not accessible without being logged in (`/host` and all nested pages).
+To log in, use the following credentials:
+- username: `john.doe@gmail.com`
+- password: `123`